-Double check again to determine if the funding is a good fit.
+4. Double check again to determine if the funding is a good fit.
 Make one more pass.
 Are each foundation’s funding priorities in alignment with your programs?
 Get a second pair of eyes to read through your research and weigh in.
 If there’s a possibility that a researched grant might not be a good fit, call and ask the grantmaking organization or table this one for the next round of grant research and writing.

-Begin organizing your calendar.
+5. Begin organizing your calendar.
 For each month make your to do list and update it often.
 Which foundations should be contacted?
 When are LOIs or proposals due?
 When would you hear the results of a grant proposal?
 If awarded funding, what month should you report back to them with their requested reporting information?

-Send your research list around at your next board and staff meetings.
+6. Send your research list around at your next board and staff meetings.
 Find out if anyone had a standing relationship with anyone at the foundations/corporations.
 If these relationships exist, have that person reach out first to express interest.
 A warm relationship is much more likely to be successful.
 If any of your board or staff members are hesitant about any of the grants you’ve researched, get more information and/or consider holding that grant until the next round of proposals.

-Each month tackle your to do list.
+7. And finally, each month tackle your to do list.
 As you make contacts get more information, continue to schedule activities, if you are invited to send in an LOI or proposal, put that in the appropriate month.
 Your calendar is constantly getting updated.
 See?
 You’re on your way.

 This post is the second in a four-part series.